Looking Forward to the New Normal

 Our company’s blogs this year will focus on ways in which we can all reduce water waste.
 We will help you to look at your company’s water usage and craft a plan to lessen it.
 I urge you to read and respond, sharing any thoughts, solutions, and ideas that come to mind.

 This pandemic year has been trying for us all.
 Still, I have been inspired by the resiliency I have seen.
 I am excited about the future and looking forward to returning to the hustle and bustle that surrounds ARTÉMIA’s San Francisco office at some point.

 Our team thrives on tackling our clients’ challenges.
 We are here to help you to break through the noise and continue to grow.

-Don’t hesitate to ask us how we can help to move your company forward.
-We’d love to show you what we can do.
+Please do not hesitate to ask us how we can help to move your company forward.
+We would love to show you what we can do.

 Barbara I. Wichmann, CEO